fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## Important UNM Announcements

 ### Covid
 Perhaps you've heard of it.
-You should be aware of and follow the [Bring Back the Pack guidelines and requirements])(https://bringbackthepack.unm.edu/).
+You should be aware of and follow the [Bring Back the Pack guidelines and requirements](https://bringbackthepack.unm.edu/).
 Most notably, until told otherwise, we all have to wear masks ALL THE TIME in class.

-I'm adding one additional rule: I know we meet at lunchtime, but to increase comfort and safety, FOR NOW, NO EATING IS ALLOWED IN CLASS.
-Drinks and water are fine.
-I hope to drop this rule in late September.
+I'm adding one additional rule: I know we meet at lunchtime, but to increase comfort and safety, FOR NOW, NO EATING IN CLASS.
+Drinks are fine.
+I intend to drop this rule in late September after the vaccine deadline has passed if we're in favor of it.

 ### Tutoring and Writing